Anshxy/Anshxy/README.md

 - Aspiring Computer Scientist
 - Languages: Python, R, C++ 🌱
 - Living in Australia! 🔭
 - You can reach out to me on discord or twitter!
-(Discord - Happy?#5111) 📫
+(Discord - hsna_) 📫